-2017–2018 will mark Lara Webber’s fourth season as the conductor and music director of the Livermore-Amador Symphony.
+2018–2019 is Lara Webber’s fifth season as the conductor and music director of the Livermore-Amador Symphony.

 Lara Webber became the LAS conductor and